flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/renderer-sdks/android-renderer.md

 ### Library dependencies

+The Android Renderer library depends on the following libraries:

 * Koin
 * Retrofit
 * Coil

 ## Accessing the documentation

+To access the Android Renderer library's documentation, follow these steps:

-- download the javadoc.jar file that can be found in the same repository as the library
+1. Download the **javadoc.jar** file from the same repository as the library.
+2. Extract the **javadoc.jar** file.
-- extract the javadoc.jar file
+3. Open the **index.html** file in your browser.
-- run index.html in your browser
-- navigate to ai.flowx.android.sdk.FlowxSdkApi
+4. Navigate to `ai.flowx.android.sdk.FlowxSdkApi`.